 application from the shortcuts in the Start menu of different Windows versions.

-Identify Font Types in Microsoft Windows 10 --
+Identify Font Types --

 While some applications may allow you to identify font types while you choose a font, many times you may not know which font type you

 are choosing.
 And by font type, we mean the various font file formats that are recognized by Microsoft Windows and are available to most